 The college strives for transparency and a no-secrets approach to decision making, operations, and communication.
 Everyone who will be impacted by a decision is encouraged to be involved in shaping the recommendation.

 The schedule for committee meetings is distributed college-wide at the beginning of each academic year and committee meetings are open to all members of the campus community.
 In addition, Standing Committee minutes are posted on the college webpage.
 Frequent all-users emails, postings on the Portal, and open discussion meetings are vehicles to keep the college community involved and updated on issues and decisions.
-Town Hall meetings are convened as needed, typically at least once, during the semester as a venue for general updates and discussions of current topics of interest.
+Town Hall meetings are convened as needed, typically at least once during the semester, as venues for general updates and discussions of current topics of interest.
 Y’all Come meetings are open invitation meetings to brainstorm about specific topics.

 Culture of Evidence